 When refinancing your home, you’ll need to pay closing costs in the form of mortgage fees, title fees, appraisal or inspection fees and more.
 Closing costs on a mortgage refinance often equal roughly 2-5 percent of the loan’s principal.
 This means you’ll need to make sure you have enough cash on hand to cover the cost before you start.

 The amount you pay in closing costs is also important in determining whether refinancing your house will even be worth it.
 This concept is called the break-even point and it essentially works like this: If you refinance your home and save $100 per month on your mortgage payment, but it costs you $4,000 in closing costs, your break-even point is 40 months.
 That means if you plan on moving in less than 3.5 years, it wouldn’t be worth it financially to refinance.
 Try to determine what your closing costs will be early to make sure refinancing is really worth the effort.

 How to Refinance Your Home and Save

 If you’ve done your research, found a good deal on your mortgage, accounted for the costs and created a solid long-term plan, you should hopefully be able to save money when refinancing your home.
 Even if your monthly mortgage payment doesn’t change significantly, if you shorten your term, you can still save on interest.
 But perhaps the best way to ensure you save the most money possible is to work with Homes for Heroes.

 When you register with Homes for Heroes, you’ll be automatically matched with a mortgage specialist in your area who can help you save on all the costs associated with refinancing your home.
-They will be your dedicated lending partner, helping you navigate the refinancing process and save you as much money as possible.
+They will be your dedicated lending partner, helping you navigate the refinancing process and save you money.

 Ready to refinance your home and save money in the process?
 Register with Homes for Heroes and let our mortgage specialists put their expertise to work for you.